opengsn/gsn-protocol/gsn-protocol.md

   Any other modification to the transaction is not allowed, and is considered a violation of the protocol, for which the relayer will get penalized.
   Note that without boosting it, the relayWorker is blocked, and can't send other transactions.

-### Handling of "unstable" transaction
+### Handling of "unstable" transactions

 The GSN protocol is based on an assumption of the client (and then of the relayer) that running a transaction in view mode will get the same result as running it on-chain.
-The relayer trusts that if the view call succeeds, its OK to put it on-chain and it will be refunded (by the paymaster) for its cost (+fee)
+The relayer trusts that if the view call succeeds, its OK to put it on-chain and it will be refunded (by the paymaster) for its cost (+fee).
 However, it is possible to write contracts (paymaster or recipient) that will cause a transaction to be "unstable", and thus succeed off-chain and later fail on-chain.
 In such a case, the relayer will suffer a loss of funds.
 The RelayHub emits `TransactionRejectedByPaymasterEvent` event in this case - but it can't tell whether it was because of the client, the paymaster or the relayer itself.
 That is, a relayer can tell it wasn't itself to cause it - but it can't say so on events emitted by other relayers.

 Examples of such "unstable" cases (but definitely not the only cases):
 1. require(block.number % 1 == 0) - this naive code will "randomly" fail.
-2. parallel sending the same transaction to multiple relays at the same time: obviously, one will succeed, and the other swill fail
+2. Parallel sending the same transaction to multiple relays at the same time: obviously, one will succeed, and the other swill fail
-  (since the sender's nonce in the forwarder was modified by the first call) This attack can be done by a client without direct help of a paymaster (that is, a client attacks the paymaster and relayer)
+  (since the sender's nonce in the forwarder was modified by the first call) .
+  This attack can be performed by a client without direct help of a paymaster (that is, a client attacks the paymaster and relayer).
-  A paymaster can mitigate it by using off-chain mechanism to blacklist offending clients (see "Off-chain verification" below)
+  A paymaster can mitigate it by using off-chain mechanism to blacklist offending clients (see "Off-chain verification" below).

 Note that in either case, the attack is not "free": in the first case, there is a chance that it gets through anyway.
-In the latter case, one transaction gets paid, so the attack "cost" is higher than the actual damage to each relayer (though total attack on all relayers can be higher)
+In the latter case, one transaction gets paid, so the attack "cost" is higher than the actual damage to each relayer (though total attack on all relayers can be higher).

 The mitigation mechanisms below take into account the fact that such "unstable" transaction might occur without any real attack on the network - though they should be rare (e.g. a client connection to a relayer times out, and it re-send the request through another relayer.
-I t is possible that both requests will be put on chain, and thus one might see it as an "attack")
+It is possible that both requests will be put on chain, and thus one might see it as an "attack")

 The GSN protocol contains several mechanisms to mitigate such cases:
 1. **AcceptanceBudget**: For any given transaction, the Relayer risks at most "acceptanceBudget" of gas, and it is guaranteed to be refunded for paymaster rejects with higher gas usage.
   The Paymaster advertises (through Paymaster.getLimits()) its acceptanceBudget.
-  The default of 150k is enough for most but extreme cases (such as zero-knowledge-based mixers)
+  The default of 150k is enough for most but extreme cases (such as zero-knowledge-based mixers).

   Note that by "paymaster reject" we count both preRelayedCall's gas usage AND forwarder's check for signature and nonce.
   Since forwarder's checks take \~30kgas, the default preRelayedCallGasLimit was set to 100k, so that the sum of both are below the 150kgas acceptanceBudget
-  (and will stay so even if opcode gas usage will be modified)
+  (and will stay so even if opcode gas usage will be modified).

-  Note that if the Relayer's owner knows the Paymaster code and trust it to be "stable" (which also means the trusted Forwrader is "stable"), then it can allow for higher acceptanceBudget.
+  Note that if the Relayer's owner knows the Paymaster code and trust it to be "stable" (which also means the trusted Forwarder is "stable"), then it can allow for higher acceptanceBudget.
-  This is done by adding the paymaster's address to the "**trustedPaymasters**" list in the relayer's configuratio
+  This is done by adding the paymaster's address to the "**trustedPaymasters**" list in the relayer's configuration.

-2. **AlertedMode**: this is a mechanism to help the relayer mitigate the 2nd unstable case, above:
+2. **AlertedMode**: this is a mechanism to help the relayer mitigate the 2nd unstable case above:

   When the relayer detects an event "TransactionRejectedByPaymasterEvent", it knows it is probably because of parallel sending of such transaction.
 In alerted mode, the relayer waits a random time before sending the transaction.
 This way, there is a chance that the other relayer that was given this transaction will send it first, and this relayer will be able to see it (on-chain or in the mempool), and avoid re-sending the same TX.

-  TODO: this assumes we can either run relayCall on The relayer will exit "alerted" mode after a preconfigured time without any rejected transaction.
+  TODO: this assumes we can either run relayCall on [YW: Incomplete sentence.
+But does it pertain to our recent discussion?
+IIUC you verified that running it on `pending` achieves that.]
+  The relayer will exit "alerted" mode after a preconfigured time without any rejected transaction.

-  This does not remove complete the chance of parallel transactions, but reduce it, hence make the attack more expensive (the transaction gets paid, and "griefs" fewer relayers)
+  This does not entirely eliminate the chance of parallel transactions, but reduces it, hence makes the attack more expensive (the transaction gets paid, and "griefs" fewer relayers).

 3. **Paymaster Reputation**: This is a stronger mechanism that let a relayer learn over time which paymasters are trusted.
   - A new paymaster is given a reputation of "1"
-  - For each relayed transaction the relayer increase the reputation of a paymaster
+  - For each relayed transaction the relayer increases the reputation of a paymaster.
-  - For each failed transaction, the relayer reduces the reputation of the paymaster
+  - For each failed transaction, the relayer reduces the reputation of the paymaster.
-  - reputation<5 throttles requests at 1 per minute (i.e, no new tx until previous one confirmed on chain)
+  - Reputation<5 throttles requests at 1 per minute (i.e, no new tx until previous one confirmed on chain).
-  - reputation is maxed at 50
+  - Reputation is maxed at 50.
-  - if reputation drops 20% within a time-window (e.g. 1 hour), the paymaster is blocked for 1 day, and reputation is dropped to zero.
+  - If reputation drops 20% within a time-window (e.g. 1 hour), the paymaster is blocked for 1 day, and reputation is dropped to zero.
-  - if reputation drops below -2 (=3 failures), the paymaster is blocked for 1 day
+  - If reputation drops below -2 (=3 failures), the paymaster is blocked for 1 day.

+  [YW: May be worth explaining the general idea that relays should only serve paymasters as long as they generate profit rather than loss.
+Losing money on some rare transactions is ok, as long as the paymaster generates overall profit rather than loss.
+The above reputation is one way to achieve that.
+We discussed others, but the general idea is that paymasters need to generate profit for relays.]

 ## Types of Paymasters